 by Ruth Heil

-I began my career in advertising production; consulted to small businesses after the agency closed; and then trimmed down my services to just include writing.
+I began my career in advertising; consulted to small businesses after the agency closed; and then trimmed down my services to just include writing.
 Later in life, I found the ability to communicate by adding Nature printing to my portfolio.
-Finally, a storm blew in a whole new career in 2019, forcing me to see a path that had been there for me for all along.
+Finally, a storm blew in a whole new career in 2019, forcing me to see a path that had been there for me for all along: tree care.

 As an author, I write to support readers who care and understand that their lives impact the lives of others, human and non-human.
 I honor attempts to proceed with gratitude and respect.
-I remind us all to trust our instincts and encourage us to notice the universal creation that surrounds us all.
+I remind readers to trust their instincts and encourage them to notice the universal creation that surrounds us all.
 In this way, I consider myself not an author, but a promoter of awareness.

-When freelance writing, my niche favors ghostwriting, through which I tweak the sincere messages of others to increase reader understanding.
+My freelance writingniche favors ghostwriting, through which I tweak the sincere messages of others to increase reader understanding.
 In this way, I consider myself not a writer, but a cultivator of communication.

-devastating wind stormThe dramatic and unexpected turn my career took in May of 2019 began with a straightline windstorm that blew down every towering oak tree surrounding my widowed friend’s home.
-Compelled to help, I turned to our mutal arborist friend and offered to volunteer.
-Soon I had found myself hired to work on Warren Jacob’s three-person crew, an experience that carried me through the Covid-19 pandemic with my sanity intact.
-I finally discovered what I wanted to do when I grew up.
+In May of 2019, a fierce, straightline windstorm took down every towering oak tree surrounding my widowed friend’s home.
+It also blew me into a completely new career.
+Compelled to do something, I turned to our mutal arborist friend and volunteered to help him cleanup the extensive tree damage.
+Within 24 hours, I was given a hardhat and hired.
+Working on Warren Jacob’s three-person crew became an experience that carried me through the Covid-19 pandemic with my sanity intact and finally revealed what I wanted to do when I grew up.

-Hemlock at Pine CreekAt age 50, I began getting paid for my eight-year-old self’s favorite thing: climbing and hanging out with trees.
+elf’s favorite thing: climbing and hanging out with trees.
 Then, in Sept. of 2023, Warren retired.
-Not ready to stop; accustomed to self employment; and unwilling to work for just any “tree care” employer, I began Natural Renderings Outdoor Maintenance and Arborist Assistant Services.
+Not ready to stop; accustomed to self employment; wanting to stay involved with an amazing network of true professionals; and unwilling to work for just any “tree care” employer, I began Natural Renderings Outdoor Maintenance and Arborist Assistant Services.
 My mission: help property owners keep natural areas and woodlots intact and to help ethical arborists care for our urban forest.

 Other personal influences include the love of my husband whose competitiveness, support, and zest pushes me and whose patience has perserved through all my turns.
 I also favor my predominately Pennsylvania Dutch ancestors.
 The community that shaped them favored the concept of “save and reuse.”
 As farmers, they were at the mercy of the land and weather.
 As immigrants, they learned to survive in America using their own skills and self-taught trades.
 They were, and I am, industrious, devout, self-sufficient, open to every shade of religious expression, and dedicated to wasting nothing.